-In my recent LinkedIn post, I talked about 3 reasons why your inbound marketing is failing.
+In my LinkedIn post, I discussed 3 reasons why your inbound marketing is failing.

 The most common reason why inbound marketing (or online marketing) fails among SMBs is the lack of an inbound marketing strategy, or in many cases lack of strategy period (but that’s a different story).
 In 6 years I have yet to talk to a business that has an inbound marketing strategy.
 If they do inbound marketing, they do it sporadically and without any thought as to why.